 Our team managed the Environmental Assessment and proposed an adaptive management strategy that committed to mitigation if certain thresholds of effect on birds and bats were reached during the project’s operation period.
 This avoided the need for AltaGas to commit to costly and potentially unnecessary mitigation before they proved to be necessary.
 Our adaptive approach provided biological data for improved decision-making, addressing uncertainty over mitigation requirements and reducing the costs associated with mitigation, while at the same time providing regulators with the assurance that appropriate mitigation would be applied should the effects require it.
 The Bear Mountain turbines began operation in 2009 and currently generate enough renewable electricity to power most homes in BC’s South Peace region.

 Since the completion of the Bear Mountain Project, our team has completed dozens of other projects across Canada.
 We are proud of our work and commitment to help companies do their part to increase Canada’s use of renewable energy resources in the most sustainable way possible.

 In the next article, we’ll discuss the important regional differences that organizations need to consider when preparing for and advancing through the approvals process.

-Hemmera, a subsidiary of Ausenco, is a recognized leader in providing environmental support to the renewable energy sector including wind energy, solar, small hydro, run-of-river developments and associated transmission projects.
+We are a recognized leader in providing environmental support to the renewable energy sector including wind energy, solar, small hydro, run-of-river developments and associated transmission projects.
 Our talented, dedicated and experienced professionals help organizations steer projects through the complex environmental assessment and regulatory processes – on time and on budget.
-We are experienced in managing reviews in several provinces and territories and have also completed many joint reviews and audits of proposed and operational projects.
+We are experienced in managing reviews in several Canadian provinces and territories and have also completed many joint reviews and audits of proposed and operational projects.

-Our team of experts are ready to help, reach out to Mike Enright to learn more.
+Our team of experts is ready to help, contact usto learn more.